momo1239/ndeshunter/README.md

 # ndeshunter
-Uses rpcdump to identify ADCS NDES endpoints.
+Utilises Impacket-RPCDump and attempts to identify NDES endpoints from an unauthenticated perspective via rpc named pipes.
+Input either subnet range, hostname or target file with a mixture.

+pip install -r requirements.txt